 The Kaingaroa Timberlands estate generally provides good biodiversity habitat which supports several rare species that can be found either living in or utilising the forest.
 This provides a valuable contribution to protecting NZ's natural biodiversity and has persisted well with Timberlands' sustainable harvest (over 2-4 rotations) and mosaic of age classes.
 The graph below shows cumulative increasing rare species observations since F13 in the forest plantation areas and would increase significantly if natural reserves and streams were included.
-To date, 28 rare species have been reported within the plantations which includes; falcon, kokako, marsh crake, spotless crake, banded rail, kiwi, kaka, fern bird, whitehead, long tailed bat, 3 plants and 4 orchids.
+To date, 31 rare species have been reported within the plantations which includes; falcon, kokako, marsh crake, spotless crake, banded rail, kiwi, kaka, fern bird, whitehead, long tailed bat, 3 plants and 5 orchids.
 Several other species have been found in adjacent natural areas such as wetlands.
 This includes spotless crake, marsh crake, blue duck, prostrate kanuka and several fern species.
-In F22 Weka were reported within the forest for the first time.
+In F22 weka and in F24 dabchick and an orchid Gastrodia cooperae were reported within the forest for the first time.